ldpliu/egent/README.md

 Egent stands for "Engineer Agent," designed to take care of all the tedious and trivial tasks for you.

+It now can handle:

+- Tiny refactor a repo
+- Upgrade the Hive API every train
+- Bump up a dependency of a repo
+- Upgrade the Go version of a repo

 ## Table of Contents

 - [Demo](#demo)